 The Committee selects peer companies with similar market capitalization and similar lines of business to EOG (i.e., independent exploration and production companies).
 The peer group changes from time to time as a result of fluctuations in company size, changes in the business lines of our peers, acquisitions, developments in the oil and gas industry and other factors.
-Due to industry changes, the Committee evaluated the peer group in 2014 with the assistance of Meridian and made the following adjustments:
+The Committee evaluated the peer group in 2015 with the assistance of Meridian and did not make any adjustments.